lipemat/limit-logins/README.md

 If you really want to prevent brute force attacks and are not concerned with annoying your legitimate users, this plugin may be for you.

-### Tracks

-- User ID
-- IP Address

-If the same IP or username fails to login more than 5 times then neither the user nor the IP will be able to login for 12 hours.

-### Purpose
+## Purpose

 I had been using other limit login attempts plugins for a long time.
-Every time an attacker was able to find a way to attempt more logins than the set number, I wrote another extension and unit tests.
+Every time an attacker can find a way to attempt more logins than the set number, I wrote another extension and unit tests.
 While writing around something like 30 tests, I realized that no third-party plugin was ever going to provide the desired level of security.
-There is simply too much concern over affecting legitimate users.

 This plugin is the combination of every extension and unit test I wrote for the other plugins.

 Sorry attackers, but I'm over you. :-p

+## Tracks

+- User ID
+- IP Address

+If the same IP or username fails to log in more than 5 times then neither the user, nor the IP will be able to log in for 12 hours.

+## Notifications

+An email is sent to the blocked user with a link to reset their password or unlock their account.
+This allows a legitimate user to regain access without waiting for the lockout period to expire.

+## User Security

+### User Endpoints
+By default, WP provides user archives and REST endpoints for your users.
+Unfortunately, these endpoints expose the usernames of your users and give attackers something to go on.

+On the settings screen you will find options to disable these endpoints and prevent the exposure of usernames.

+### Usernames

+This library prevents common admin usernames from being used when creating a new user.
+Combined with disabling user endpoints, this makes it extremely difficult for an attacker to guess a valid username.

-### Installation
+## Installation
 ``` sh
 composer require lipemat/limit-logins
 ```
-### Usage
+## Usage

 ``` php
 require __DIR__ . '/vendor/autoload.php'
 ```

-### Notes
+## Notes

 This plugin is intended to be used within an [OnPoint Plugins](https://onpointplugins.com) project.
 It is likely going to have a lot of assumptions that are specific to our projects.